liborty/TokenCrypt/README.md

 ### `crptest testdir`

-performs an automated test of `ncrpt`/`dcrpt`, creating directories, checking that not a single byte was corrupted anywhere, while encrypting and decrypting back the contents of (any) `testdir`.
+Tests `ncrpt`/`dcrpt`, creating directories, checking that not a single byte was corrupted anywhere, while encrypting and decrypting back the contents of (any) `testdir`.
 The reported compression/decompression rates and sizes should also exactly match.
 Afterwards it cleans up all the created directories.

 ### `packtest testdir`